 Filesort with Small LIMIT Optimization

-Optimization visibility in MariaDB
+Optimization Visibility in MariaDB

-Starting from MariaDB 10.0.13, there are two ways to check whether filesort has used a priority queue.
+There are two ways to check whether filesort has used a priority queue.

 The first way is to check the Sort_priority_queue_sorts status variable.
 It shows the number of times that sorting was done through a priority queue.
 (The total number of times sorting was done is a sum Sort_range and Sort_scan).